dqdang/dqdang.github.io/_posts/2019-02-05-open-shrine.markdown

 and I came to the conclusion that I also wanted to explore such a route.
 Will update with more stuff.

 EDIT:
-Update on this project.
-I added a grayscale camera mirror.
+Update on this project: I added a grayscale camera mirror.

 Take a look at the project if you want:
 [open-shrine][open-shrine]